dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 ![](./images/ad.PNG)

-Establishing remote connections to the MySQL server using the root user is discouraged to adhere to best security practices.
-Consequently, our approach involves crafting an SQL script to generate a new user specifically intended for remote connection purposes.
+To adhere to best security practices, it is not recommended to establish remote connections to the MySQL server using the root user.
+Therefore, we adopt an alternative approach by creating an SQL script that generates a new user exclusively for remote connection purposes.
+This helps enhance the overall security of the system.

 Create a file, name it __create_user.sql__ and add the below code in the file: